Reynolds American Appoints Dawn-Marie Hutchinson as Senior Vice President and Chief Information Officer

 Sep.11

-Hutchinson joined the global British American Tobacco Group in 2021 after serving as Chief Information Security Officer in the multinational manufacturing and consumer goods industry.
-Prior to joining British American Tobacco, she held the position of Chief Information Security Officer for drug research and supply chain at GlaxoSmithKline (GSK), and previously held similar positions at Urban Outfitters Group.
-Her career began at The Walt Disney Company, where she worked as a business analyst.
+Hutchinson joined the BAT Group in 2021 after a successful career as a Chief Information Security Officer with extensive experience in multinational manufacturing and consumer goods companies.
+Before joining BAT, she served as CISO for Pharmaceuticals, R&D, and Supply Chain at GlaxoSmithKline (GSK), and earlier as CISO at Urban Outfitters Group.
+She began her career as a Business Analyst at The Walt Disney Company.

-In addition to his work at the British American Tobacco Group, Hutchinson also serves as a non-executive director at Xalient Company.
+In addition to her role within BAT Group, Hutchinson serves as a non-executive director on the board of Xalient.

-As a resident of New Hampshire, Hachinson holds a Bachelor of Political Science from the University of New Hampshire and a Master of Business Administration from Saint Joseph's University in Philadelphia.
+A native of New Hampshire, she holds a Bachelor of Arts in Political Science from the University of New Hampshire and an MBA from Saint Joseph’s University in Philadelphia.

 We welcome news tips, article submissions, interview requests, or comments on this piece.